In Minnesota, adoption records are classified as confidential data.

 - To request funding support for the aforementioned documents and services, please complete the Post Adoption Funding Form and submit it to FAM.

-The placing agency can also apply for funding on behalf of an eligible requestor to cover any adoption agency fees for post adoption services.
-The placing agency will need to complete a Post Adoption Funding Form and submit it to FAM.
+The adoption agency can also apply for funding on behalf of an eligible requestor to cover any adoption agency fees for post adoption services.
+The adoption agency will need to complete a Post Adoption Funding Form and submit it to FAM.

-On average, response times will be less than 60 days.
-In some cases, response times will take longer than 60 days and if so, we will notify you of the longer wait time.
+On average, response times will be within about 90 days.
+In some cases, response times will take longer than 90 days and if so, we will notify you of the longer wait time.

 If you know your placing agency that facilitated your adoption, please contact them directly for post adoption services.